UNSW-CEEM/nempy/paper.md

 # Use cases
 Nempy has been designed as a flexible model of the NEM's dispatch procedure and to be re-usable in a number of contexts.
-Some potential use case are outlined below:
+Some potential use cases are outlined below:

 1. As a tool for studying the dispatch process itself.
-Models of any energy system or electricity market are necessarily simplifications, however to improve model performance it is often desirable to add additional detail.
+Models of any energy system or electricity market are necessarily simplifications, however, to improve model performance it is often desirable to add additional detail.
 Nempy can be used to study the impact of different simplifications on modelling outcomes, and thus provide guidance on how model performance could be improved by adding additional detail.
 Figure 1 shows a simple example of such an analysis.
 The price results from the New South Wales region for 1000 randomly selected intervals in the 2019 calender year are shown.
 When